 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period or periods and so will not be recognized as an inflow of resources (revenue) until that time.
 The Town reports advance tax collections in the government-wide statement of net position and in the governmental fund balance sheet.
 Advance tax collections represent taxes inherently associated with a future period.
 This amount is recognized during the period in which the revenue is associated.
 Also, for governmental funds, the Town reports unavailable revenue, which arises only under the modified accrual basis of accounting.
 The governmental funds report unavailable revenues from property taxes, interest on property taxes, and long-term loans.
-The Town currently does not report any deferred inflows of resources (revenue) in the period during which the amounts become available.
+The Town currently does not report any deferred inflows of resources related to the pension.
+These amounts are deferred and recognized as an inflow of resources (revenue) in the period during which the amounts become available.
 A deferred inflow of resources related to pension results from differences between expected and actual experience, changes in assumptions or other inputs.
 These amounts are deferred and included in pension expense in a systematic and rational manner.